CVSoft/simple-synoptic-data-viewer/README.md

 By default, this program looks in a text file named `api.apikey`, reads the first line, and uses that as the `token` parameter passed to Synoptic Data.
 Alternate locations for this file can be specified using a command line switch.
 You can get your own token by [signing up for Synoptic Data API access for free](https://developers.synopticdata.com/signup/).
 No, you can't have mine.

 # What do the command line switches do?
+- `-f` reads data from a JSON file instead of fetching it from Synoptic Data.
+Data fetched from Synoptic Data is stored in `last_result.json`, and using `-f` without any arguments will read from this file.
 - `-s` sets the 'sounding' display viewport size, and takes two arguments (`-s 67 18`).
 - Product selection (for the Y-axis) can accept :
   - `pres` (pressure measured by the weather station),